The dynamics of the TRAPPIST-1 system in the context of its formation: Model

-In \eq{te_d}, $C_\mathrm{e}$ stands for the uncertainty in the eccentricity damping mechanism calculated as 1.28 in linear theory \citep{TanakaWard2004}.
-Hydro-dynamical simulations conducted by \cite{CresswellNelson2006}, however, suggest a 10 times smaller value for $C_\mathrm{e}$, which is also used by N-body simulations in \cite{TeyssandierLibert2020}.
+In \eq{te_d}, $C_e$ expresses the rate of eccentricity-damping mechanism over semi-major axis damping.
+In the linear theory its value is 1.28 \citep{TanakaWard2004}, which is consistent with the 3D hydro-dynamical simulations \citep{CresswellNelson2008}.
+However, \cite{CresswellNelson2006} suggest that $C_e\sim0.1$ is sometimes needed to fit their hydro-dynamical simulations while generally this parameter encapsulates the uncertainty in (and variety of) disc migration mechanisms, which amount to considerable uncertainty in the type-I migration prefactor $\gamma_I$ \citep{PaardekooperEtal2011, BaruteauEtal2014,Benitez-LlambayEtal2015,McNallyEtal2017}. \changedd{When the disc surface density gradient ($-\mathrm{d}\ln{\Sigma_g}/\mathrm{d}\ln{r}$) and temperature gradient ($-\mathrm{d}\ln{T}/\mathrm{d}\ln{r}$) become small, Type~I migration slows down ($\gamma_I$ decreases) and $C_e$ goes down.} In this study we take an agnostic view and examine $C_e$ values in the range of 0.05 to 1.

-The parameters $f_{\mathrm{a}}$ and $f_{\mathrm{e}}$ determine the behaviour of semi-major axis and eccentricity damping near the disc inner edge.
+The parameters $f_{\mathrm{a}}$ and $f_{\mathrm{e}}$ determine the behaviour of semi-major axis and eccentricity-damping near the disc inner edge.
 When the location of one planet $r\gg r_{\mathrm{c}}$, $f_{\mathrm{a}}=1$.
 If the planet reaches the disc's inner edge, only Lindblad torques from the exterior disc remain.
 Similarly, only the upper horseshoe motion and associated co-orbital torque is present.
 In other words, the torques have become one-sided.
 For low-mass planets, the (positive) one-sided co-rotation torque will win out over the (negative) Lindblad torques, halting migration \citep{LinPapaloizou1979,LinPapaloizou1993,PaardekooperPapaloizou2009,LiuEtal2017}.
 Therefore, $f_{\mathrm{a}}$ must change sign (become negative) at the disc's inner edge.
 We adopt an expression for $f_{\mathrm{a}}$ in \eq{tm} as:

-where $\Delta$ and $A_{\mathrm{a}}$ determine the width and strength of the trap.
-If sharply truncated at the disc's inner edge, $\Delta$ is comparable to the half-width of the horseshoe region so $\Delta\sim H_\mathrm{c}$ \citep{LiuEtal2017}.
-For simplicity, we take $\Delta=2H_\mathrm{c}$ and fix $A_{\mathrm{a}}=50$ where $H_\mathrm{c}$ is the scale height of gas disc at truncation radius. \Eq{fa} is similar in shape to the "deep drop" model \cite{AtaieeKley2021} adopt in their N-body simulations.
+where $\Delta$ and $A_a$ determine the width and strength of the trap.
+If sharply truncated at the disc's inner edge, $\Delta$ is comparable to the half-width of the horseshoe region so $\Delta\sim H_\mathrm{c}$.
+For simplicity, we take $\Delta=2H_\mathrm{c}$, where $H_\mathrm{c}$ is the scale height of gas disc at truncation radius.
+According to \cite{LiuEtal2017}, $A_a$ follows as the ratio of the (positive) one-side corotation torque \citep[eq.
+11 in][]{LiuEtal2017} over the Type~I migration torque (two times the reciprocal of \eq{tm} times angular momentum)

+where $C_\mathrm{hs}=2.46$.
+For a planet-to-star mass ratio of $q=10^{-5}$ and $h=0.03$ this gives $A_a=68$.
+Therefore we take $A_a$ around this value. \Eq{fa} is similar in shape to the "deep drop" model \cite{AtaieeKley2021} adopt in their N-body simulations.